ntmitchell/ntmitchell.github.io/_posts/2017-02-24-predicting-coffee-prices.md

 ![png]({{ site.url }}/images/predicting-coffee-prices-images/Mapped-weather-stations.png)
 This data came from Berkeley Earth, an independent organization that tracks global temperatures and merges and cross-validates 16 datasets.
 These dots represent the weather stations in the data that are located in latitude and elevation sweet spots for each species.
-There is no apparent method for quantifying frost risk, so I approximated it by $\text{risk } = \frac{1}{T^2}$, where $T$ is the minimum monthly temperature in degrees Celsius.
+There is no apparent method for quantifying frost risk, so I approximated it by `risk = T^-2`, where `T` is the minimum monthly temperature in degrees Celsius. \(\latex T^-2\)

 ![png]({{ site.url }}/images/predicting-coffee-prices-images/ICO-production-categories.png)
 When aggregating its data, ICO groups producing countries into 4 categories, based on the main export for each country and how the coffee is processed.
 To simplify my model, I examined data from the top 5 producers of each species, a list of 9 countries (since Brazil is in both), which captured 73% of arabica and 78% of robusta global exports.”